gsbuddy87/azure_function_demo_project/README.md

 ### Note

 -	This is just for helping developers who are new in python and azure function, but the codebase is not production ready.
-Developer should change it as per the needs.
+Developer should not just copy-paste it for production environment.
 -	Instead of apache kafka, an eventhub emulator can also be used here -  https://learn.microsoft.com/en-us/azure/event-hubs/test-locally-with-event-hub-emulator?tabs=automated-script%2Cusing-kafka
 -	To understand kafka-container-id, docker ps -a command can be used